-Our regular quarterly meetings are held in London, at the Gustave Tuck Lecture Theatre, University College London (our new venue as from January 2018).
+Our regular quarterly meetings are held in London, at the Gustave Tuck Lecture Theatre, University College London (apart from the October 2018 meeting which will be at the nearby Lecture Theatre 1, Cruciform Building).
 Admission is free to members, and we also welcome newcomers who want to get a taste of what we provide before they join.
 No need to register – just turn up.
 Details of how to get there, with maps, are given below.
 Other events are occasionally held around the country, in which case details of their location will be given.
 All talks are presented at a popular level and should be understandable by anyone with an interest in astronomy.

-Saturday 27 October, 2 pm.
-Gustave Tuck Lecture Theatre, University College, London. (details below).
+Saturday 27 October, 2 pm. in Lecture Theatre 1, Cruciform Building, University College, London. (details below).

 Saturday 26 January 2019, 2 pm.
 Gustave Tuck Lecture Theatre, University College, London. (details below).